 What careers can I get with this major?

 Data comes from the U.S. Bureau of Labor Statistics and other sources.
 Median Salaries for positions in Maine typically fall below those of other New England states.

 The UMF Psychology program values a sense of community among students and faculty where collaborations on research and other scholarly projects are a high priority.
 Students regularly present at regional and national conferences and engage in self-designed research projects mentored by UMF psychology faculty.

-A unique sequence of courses helps to prepare students for careers as clinical psychologists, school psychologists, crisis response workers, abuse/case management counselors, residential support workers, research assistants, legal assistants and in various other careers.
+A unique sequence of courses in Psychology will help prepare you for a career as clinical psychologist, school psychologist, crisis response worker, abuse/case management counselor, residential support worker, research assistant, legal assistant and other careers.

 Graduates of the UMF Psychology program have also gone on to advanced study in psychology, social work, counseling, law, medicine, nursing and business.

 See Psychology student Andrew Parent (included in this three-student video) on why he chose Farmington